iocfinc/100DaysOfML/Logs.md

 ## Lesson 4: Jupyter Notebooks

 So I just continued on the Deep Learning Nano-degree.
 I am now at Lesson 4. off topic for a bit, Deep Learning is a subset of machine learning.
-So in any case, I am still doing the #100DaysOfMLCode challenge. :happy:
+So in any case, I am still doing the #100DaysOfMLCode challenge.  :metal:

 Back to the Jupyter Notebooks discussion, I was able to finish it and it seems like it was a version of reused from a data science subject.
 It has more than enough to get you to consider switching.
 One of the most important point given in the lesson was that Jupyter allows us to create literate programming which was proposed by Donald Kluth.
 In his words: